1922 conclave: Blessing

-New rule for scheduling a conclave
+New regulations

-Immediately following the conclave, the fact that the cardinals had disputed delaying the conclave to await the arrival of the Americans was openly discussed.
+Immediately following the conclave, the fact that the cardinals had disputed delaying the conclave to await the arrival of the American cardinals was openly discussed.
 On 8 February, four French cardinals, Louis Luçon of Rheims, Louis-Ernest Dubois of Paris, Pierre Andrieu of Bordeaux, and Louis-Joseph Maurin of Lyon, asked for changes to church law to allow for an indefinite delay to ensure participation by cardinals for North and South America.
-And Cardinal Pietro Gasparri, who had led the Italians in opposition to a delay, expressed support for some modification of the schedule.
+Cardinal Pietro Gasparri, who had led the Italians in opposition to a delay, expressed support for some modification of the schedule.

-On 28 February Pope Pius met with Cardinal O'Connell and said: "There will be no more racing 5,000 miles in a vain endeavor to reach Rome in time for a Conclave.
+On 28 February, Pope Pius XI met with Cardinal O'Connell and said: "There will be no more racing 5,000 miles in a vain endeavor to reach Rome in time for a conclave.
 The United States is too important to be ignored as she has been.
-I shall see to it that what happened at the last Conclave shall not occur again."
+I shall see to it that what happened at the last conclave shall not occur again."

-Pius XI issued new regulations in Cum Proxime on 1 March 1922.
+Pius XI issued new regulations in Cum proxime on 1 March 1922.
 He noted the experience of the conclave that elected him and that cardinals had requested modifications.
 He set the start of the conclave at ten to fifteen days from the death of the pope and allowed the cardinals to extend that to as long as eighteen days.
 It had taken the American cardinals from fifteen (6 February) to eighteen days (9 February) to arrive in Rome.

-For the 1939 papal conclave, the college waited the maximum eighteen days.
+For the 1939 conclave, the college waited the maximum eighteen days.